Raritan River Railroad: Subsequent Conrail Ownership

 In the 1980s and 1990s, some of the largest customers ceased shipping by rail: Dupont stopped receiving deliveries and their siding is now disconnected.
 National Lead—at one time the railroad's largest customer—closed and is listed as a brownfield site.
 Hercules is still connected, receiving an occasional boxcar.
 Both the Sunshine Biscuit and Continental Baking plants have shut down.
 The Gillespie Branch survives since it connects to CSAO Browns Yard.
 The East Brunswick branch is still connected.
 Several spurs also remain connected but do not have active customers.
 A single customer based in the Highview Industrial Complex in East Brunswick also receives freight.
-The South River Branch was abandoned in the early 1980's.
+The South River Branch was abandoned in the early 1980s.

-Plans to expand the Rail-to-Truck transfer facility at the former New Brunswick facilities were dropped by Conrail, despite support for the project by the New Jersey Department of Transportation and the city of New Brunswick.
+Plans to expand the rail-to-truck transfer facility at the former New Brunswick facilities were dropped by Conrail, despite support for the project by the New Jersey Department of Transportation and the city of New Brunswick.
 As a result, the entire complex was eventually demolished and the wye area in New Brunswick was redeveloped with townhouses.

-By the late 1990's, the last customer in New Brunswick—Squibb, stopped getting tank cars.
+By the late 1990s, the last customer in New Brunswick—Squibb, stopped getting tank cars.
 The former Johnson & Johnson plant in Milltown is now used by Silverline Windows, which receives covered hoppers containing plastic pellets.
 In October 2014, the siding at the former National Lead site was reactivated for the shipment of radiologically contaminated soils to out-of-state disposal facilities.

 The sole surviving station is in Milltown, which still proudly displays its original sign: "Raritan River Railroad – Freight Station".
-It is in a deteriorating condition and there are plans being made by the Raritan River Chapter of the NRHS and the Borough of Milltown to move it to another location and restore it.
+It is in a deteriorating condition and plans are being made by the Raritan River Chapter of the NRHS and the Borough of Milltown to move it to another location and restore it.
 The current owner, attorney James Curran, has indicated he would "consider donating it."
 The RRRR logo can still be seen through the rust on the swing bridge in South River.

+Surviving equipment

-Five pieces of original RRRR equipment are known to be in existence.
+Four pieces of original RRRR equipment are known to be in existence.
+A fifth piece has unknown whereabouts and may have been scrapped.